Marriages

 There are no specific requirements for the content of the ceremony except that the parties shall declare, on your physical presence and the physical presence of any necessary witnesses that they take each other as spouses.
 Family Code 420.

-Come in to our office to start the process!
+Come into our office to start the process!

 The Inyo County Clerk-Recorder may officiate your marriage ceremony in the County Clerk’s office or designated areas at the Historic Courthouse, located at 168 N. Edwards Street, Independence, California.